 Since introducing the concept of “fast fashion,” Zara has become one of the world’s most successful fashion retail brands due to many different factors.
 The main reason is their ability to have an effective PR and marketing strategy to reach media professionals and their target demographic.
 As the founder and co-founder of Zara and Inditex Group, respectively, Amancio Ortega is no stranger to PR and marketing.
 In fact, he understands that PR and marketing are essential for any company along with other business strategies.

 While Warren Buffett and Bill Gates may be household names, Amancio Ortega has achieved their similar financial status but has shied away from the public eye while amassing a net worth of more than $77 billion.
 His fashion empire spans over nearly 100 countries, with Zara, Massimo Dutti, and Pull & Bear, to name a few.

 The fashion industry is one that is always changing depending on new trends.
 Brands and companies continuously need to come up with ways to create buyer personas that help attract audiences to their brand.
-Other industries require companies and individuals to have proper contacts and network with them.
+Other industries require companies and individuals to have proper contacts and networks with them.
 However, PR for the fashion industry combines creativity and an eye for the latest trends in order to create products.

 Let us look at how Amancio Ortega’s brands have succeeded in becoming a powerhouse in the fashion industry.

 1) Fast fashion

 Many companies are trying to move away from the idea of fast fashion to become more environmentally friendly.
 However, Ortega’s strategy from the beginning was to take the retail world by storm quickly.
 He created a fast-paced schedule that meant that new clothes would be on the racks faster than any other fashion brand in the market.
 The speed at which Ortega was able to put out new products became the signature for many of his brands, and set him apart from the competition.